One-horn Rock Shell

 One-horn Rock Shell, Ceratosoma monoceros.
 Shell provided by the commercial fishermen of the greater Los Cabos area, May 2016.
 Size: 2.8 cm (1.1 inches) x 1.5 cm (0.6 inches).

-The One-horn Rock, Ceratostoma monoceros (G.B.
-Sowerby II, 1841), is a gastropod mollusk that is a member of the Muricidae Family of Rocks, that derive their name from the single, tooth-like, projection on the outer lip of the aperture.
-The shells consist of six whorls, they are sculpted with three varices with nodes in between and numerous spiral ridges, a covered siphon canal and a moderately size aperture that has fine nodes inside the outer lip.
-Both the inner and outer lips are flared.
-The exterior of the shell is gray to reddish brown in color; the interior is white.
+Description: One-horn Rock Shells derive their name from the single, tooth-like, projection on the outer lip of the aperture.
+These shells consist of six whorls and a tall spire.
+They are sculpted with three varices, with nodes in between, and numerous spiral ridges.
+They have a moderately sized aperture, which has fine nodes inside the outer lip.
+Both the inner and outer lips of the aperture are flared.
+The siphon canal is short and open.
+The exterior of the shell is gray to reddish brown in color and the interior is white.
 The One-horn Rock Shells reach a maximum of 6.0 cm (2.4 inches) in length and 3.2 cm (1.3 inches) in height.

-One-horn Rock Shells are found attached to rocks.
+Habitat and Distribution: One-horn Rock Shells are found attached to rocks.
 Their depth range has not been determined.
-The shells are found on the west coast of Baja from San Ignacio Lagoon, Baja California to Cabo San Lucas, Baja California Sur.
-They are not known to the Sea of Cortez.
+They are a subtropical Eastern Pacific species that have a very limited range in Mexican waters of the Pacific Ocean.
+They are endemic to and limited from San Ignacio Lagoon, Baja California to Cabo San Lucas, Baja California Sur along the west coast of Baja.
+They have not been documented from the Sea of Cortez.